Toru Yamashita

-Toru Yamashita (山下 亨, Yamashita Tōru), better known by his stage name Toru, is the guitarist and leader of the Japanese rock band One Ok Rock.
+Toru Yamashita (山下 亨, Yamashita Tōru), better known by his stage name Toru, is a Japanese musician, best known for being the guitarist and leader of the rock band One Ok Rock.

 He was in the hip-hop dance group Heads along with Ryota Kohama from One Ok Rock before they disbanded in 2002.

 Early life

 Toru was born on December 7, 1988, in Osaka, Japan before moving to Tokyo.
 Ryota Kohama, bassist from One Ok Rock, is his childhood friend.
 With two other men, Kohei and Takuya, Toru and Ryota formed a hip-hop dance group called Heads when they were fifth and sixth-graders.
 They participated in dance competitions in the late 1990s, between the years 1995 to 1999.